DonnC-Lab/mini_campus/README.md

 - It comprises of `modules` that each act as a standalone application serving a single purpose

 ## Modules

+Follow unfollow - students can follow and unfollow each other*
+- send notification to each other when a follow is made
+- send notification when followed student ads something on the platform

 ### 1. Campus Market
 A mini e-commerce like market for students, features
 - Easily reach potential clients for your products from a pool of other students